If you want it, Kerblam it!

 You actually can.
 I can't stop you.
 But Kerblam! ignores them.

-Packaging pipelines for later
+Packaging workflows for later

 The kerblam package command is one of the most useful features of Kerblam!
-It allows you to package everything needed to execute a pipeline in a docker container and export it for execution later.
+It allows you to package everything needed to execute a workflow in a docker container and export it for execution later.

 For example, say that you have a process pipe that uses make to run, and requires both a remotely-downloaded remote.txt file and a local-only precious.txt file.